How to Negotiate a Better Small Parcel Rate Agreement

 Shipping costs directly affect your bottom line.
 Whether you’re running a small ecommerce business or managing a national supply chain, understanding how to negotiate shipping rates with carriers can help protect your margins and improve profitability.

-Most businesses don’t realize that rates from carriers like FedEx, UPS, and USPS are negotiable or that many accessorial fees and surcharges can also be reduced.
+Most businesses don’t realize that rates from carriers like FedEx and UPS are negotiable or that many accessorial fees and surcharges can also be reduced.
 In this guide, you’ll learn a step-by-step approach to negotiating better shipping rates with each major carrier, along with strategies to control surcharges and optimize your shipping agreements over time.

 Why Negotiating Shipping Rates Matters